-Starmer resisting pressure from inside own party over reversal of tax cuts
+Keir Starmer resisting pressure from inside own party over reversal of tax cuts

 “If we give workers taking strike action against pay cuts the impression that we are turning our backs on them, that sends the wrong message to millions of people,” he said.

-Meanwhile, Starmer is facing a headache with a vote on Monday on proportional representation for Westminster elections, a policy backed by many Labour activists but firmly rejected by the leadership.
+Meanwhile, Sir Keir is facing a headache with a vote on Monday on proportional representation for Westminster elections, a policy backed by many Labour activists but firmly rejected by the leadership.

 Register for free to continue reading